-Social security contributions for carers: Contributions are paid toward old-age pension insurance by long-term care funds on behalf of unpaid relatives who provide care for at least 14 hours a week for persons needing care at home and who are not employed for more than 30 hours a week.
+Social security contributions for carers: Contributions are paid toward old-age pension insurance by long-term care funds on behalf of unpaid relatives who provide care for at least 14 hours a week for persons needing care at home and who are not in paid employment for more than 30 hours a week.
 The paid contributions depend on the level of care required.

-Insurance coverage for work injury is also provided.
-When care giving ceases, former carers have the right to a cost-ofliving allowance in order to facilitate their return to employment.
+Coverage for work injury is also provided.
+When care giving ceases, former carers have the right to a cost-of-living allowance to facilitate their return to employment.